The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Collectivos and buses run frequently from Cusco to Urubamba and will stop at the Maras Transit Hub.
 At the Maras Transit Center, taxis run frequently to the village of Maras.
 For an extra fare, taxis will drop at the Moray ruins.
 Always make sure to negotiate the fare.

-Maras Transfer Hub Information: How to reach the actual village of Maras
+Maras Transfer Hub Information: How to Reach Maras Village

 - Reach the Plaza de Armas of Maras in under 5 minutes